KFC Israel: History

 In the 1980s, KFC made their first attempt to enter Israel, however it failed and did not last long.

 On 13 October 1993, KFC announced their intention of reopening in Israel.
 Their first location would open two weeks later in Rishon LeZion.

 KFC in Israel was originally franchised by Clal Trading Limited, who also held the Pizza Hut Israel franchise.

-In 2002, Dor Energy purchased the rights to the KFC Israel franchises and elected to close 4 of the chains 6 locations, however they began expanding again and by 2009 they had 10 locations.
+In 2002, Dor Energy purchased the rights to the KFC Israel franchises and elected to close 4 of the chain's 6 locations, however they began expanding again and by 2009 they had 10 locations.
 By 2012 all locations had closed.

 During the summer 2018, KFC announced interest in reopening franchises in Israel, and sent a delegation to meet with potential franchisees, stating that they have strong confidence in the Israeli market, especially the Anglo community.
 This would mark KFC's fourth attempt at entering the Israeli market.
 KFC announced their hopes at opening 100 branches in Israel.
 In February 2019, KFC began hiring for their re-opening in Israel.
 The first branch was opened one year later in the city of Nazareth on 3 February 2020.

+With Israelis preferring healthier and more local food choices, the number of branches is reducing: from 20 in 2024, to 16 in 2025, and 12 in 2026.